From BR Bullpen

 Harvey fell to a 5.40 ERA as a sophomore but was still 7-2 with a save.
 He fanned 81 in 75 innings but walked 42 and had the third-worst ERA on the Tar Heels staff.
 Back with Chatham in 2009, he was far worse than in 2008, going 0-2 with a 6.00 ERA.

 Matt made first-team All-Atlantic Coast Conference as a junior, the only UNC player picked in 2010.
 He began the season 7-3 with a 3.10 ERA and 93 K in 90 innings.
 The New York Mets took him 7th in the 2010 amateur draft; Jameson Taillon, Drew Pomeranz and Barret Loux were the only pitchers to go higher.
-He signed for a bonus around $2.5 million.
+He was signed by scout Marlin McPhail for a bonus reported to be $2.525 million.

 Harvey made his pro debut with the 2011 St. Lucie Mets with a splash, fanning nine in five shutout innings on Opening Day to beat the Palm Beach Cardinals and fellow first-rounder Shelby Miller.
 He went a combined 13-5 with a 3.32 ERA in 26 starts between St. Lucie and the AA Binghamton Mets that first year, striking out 156 batters in 135 2/3 innings.
 He was selected to play in the 2011 Futures Game and was a mid-season All-Star in the Florida State League.
 Baseball America ranked Harvey the # 54 prospect in baseball before the 2012 season, which he started in AAA with the Buffalo Bisons.
 There, he was 7-5 in 20 starts, with a 3.68 ERA and 112 strikeouts in 110 innings.
 He was named to the International League's mid-season All-Star team.